April 25, 2016

 On March 25, DOT finally announced its intent to start obeying the law by issuing a Federal Register notice stating it would post all Technical Service Bulletins and communications to dealers on defects in vehicles, regardless of whether the defects were safety related.
 DOT also required manufacturers of vehicles and equipment to prepare indexes to TSBs and dealer communications, as a guide to consumers looking for information on potential vehicle problems.

 Soon after, NHTSA began posting TSBs only to its website through the safety portal used for recalls, complaints, and related information.
 Electronic communications to dealers should begin to be posted in the summer of 2016.
-You can locate these communications by following the three easy steps listed in the following pages.
+You can locate these communications by following searching the Center for Auto Safety’s Vehicle Safety Check window on this page, or you can click here to search NHTSA’s database.